A Guide to Board Decision Papers

 Key takeaways

 1. Research shows that effective decision-making at higher levels within the organisation is actually powered by high-quality processes rather than data.
-Done well, decision papers can really help improve and provide evidence for this process, in turn enabling directors to challenge, shape and make higher-quality decisions.
+Done well, decision papers can really help improve and provide evidence for effective decision making, in turn enabling directors to challenge, shape and make higher-quality decisions.

 2. Too many decision papers concentrate heavily on data and its analysis.
 While they are thorough and well-researched, they do not demonstrate a consistent, robust decision-making process.
 This makes it more difficult for the management team to delineate its case, and for board and committee members to make decisions with confidence.